 And then subsequently, AAEON reverted back to the v0000 design.
 This is the board that is generally available as of December 2023, and is the preferred platform for debugging with SourcePoint.
 The v0001 board may be used for UEFI debugging, but is not suitable for Windows kernel debugging (see below).
+But the good news is that all new purchases as of March 2024 are of the correct v0000 version.
+It's unlikely that anyone reading this has a v0001 board, but this note is here just in case.

-The boards come in four flavors: Celeron, i3, i5 and i7.
-As of this writing, only the i3, i5 and i7 have been tested and are supported by your license.
-The Celeron version of the board has not been tested; it may work, but we recommend the i3, i5 or i7 to get the most value out of your purchase.
-These are Tiger Lake (TGL) UP3 CPUs that supports all the latest Intel debug and trace features such as Intel Processor Trace (Intel PT), Intel Trace Hub (ITH), Architectural Event Trace (AET), and others.
+The Tiger Lake boards come in four flavors: Celeron, i3, i5 and i7.
+As of this writing, the Celeron version is best suited for UEFI and Windows debugging.
+The Celeron boards support all the latest Intel debug and trace features such as Intel Processor Trace (Intel PT), Intel Trace Hub (ITH), Architectural Event Trace (AET), and others.